-(2) A description of a specific plan and actions being taken by the DoD to incorporate the the North Atlantic Treaty Organization (NATO), to deter, counter, and hold accountable terrorist organizations for the use of human shields.
+(3) A description of specific measures being developed and implemented by the United States Government to mobilize and leverage allied nations, including member nations of the North Atlantic Treaty Organization (NATO), to deter, counter, and hold accountable terrorist organizations for the use of human shields.

-(3) A description of specific measures being developed and implemented by the United regarding CHMR.
+The report has now been commissioned to the Center for Naval Analysis (CNA), a thought leader regarding CHMR.
 This kind of research is critical for countering the terrorist practice of using human shields to protect the enemy and to create and exploit vulnerabilities in the public perception surrounding the operations of the United States or its allies.
 In the following section, we make the case that cutting-edge research of this sort should be expanded, with think tanks and academic institutions such as CERL playing a critical supportive role.